dotlang/language/README.md

 ###Misc

 - **Naming rules**: Advised but not mandatory: `someMethodName`, `some_variable_arg_field`, `MyClass`, `MyPackage` (For basic data types classes in `core` they can use `myClass` notation, like `int`).
-- **const**: Class fields which are assigned a value inside `struct` section are constant (compiler handles assignment without invoking the code for assignment operator) and cannot be re-assigned later.
+- **const**: Class fields which are assigned a value (using `:=`) inside `struct` section are constant and cannot be re-assigned later.
 Note that, they still can be mutated if they provide appropriate methods.
 If you need fully immutable classes, you have to implement the logic in your code.
 - **Literlas**: `0xffe`, `0b0101110101`, `true`, `false`, `119l` for long, `113.121f` for float64, `1_000_000`. compiler will handle object literals and create corresponding objects (in default arg value, initializations, enum values, true, false, ...). `true` is a shortcut for `bool.true`, same for `false`.
 - `///` before method or field or first line of the file is special comment to be processed by automated tools.
 - `myClass.myMember(x: 10, y: 12);`